LucasDedieu/NoiseResilientHistopathology/README.md

 ```console
 pip install -r requirements.txt
 ```
-Please note: For embedding extractions, CTranspath and Pathoduet require two different versions of timm.
+Please note: For embedding extractions, CTranspath and Pathoduet require two different versions of `timm`.
 Make sure you have the appropriate version for each of them.

 If you want to use PathoDuet or RetCCL backbones, you need to import their repositories to the root.

 ## How To Run
 ### Datasets
 ##### Image Datasets
-We use pythorch ImageFolder to load dataset so organize your datasets as:
+We use pytorch ImageFolder to load dataset so organize your datasets as:
 ```console
 dataset
 └──train